 Fancy waking up on Christmas morning to a sun-soaked sandy beach?
 The small island of Sri Lanka is flanked by sprawling white beaches, whilst still boasting all the cultural integrity of fascinating South Asia.

 This teardrop paradise, quite simply, has it all.
 Sun, sea and palm-tree-lined sands make way for ancient Buddhist temples, mountains, safari and tea plantations further inland, meaning you’ll never be short of something to do.
 And you won’t miss the turkey and trimmings when you can gorge on the latest catch of stilt fishermen.

 6. Covert Canary Islands

-Whilst the widely-hailed Gran Canaria, Fuerteventura and Tenerife will be teaming with tourists seeking out winter sun, the Canary Island’s lesser known areas are arguably the best for a wintery retreat.
+Whilst the widely-hailed Gran Canaria, Fuerteventura and Tenerife will be teaming with tourists seeking out winter sun, the Canary Island’s lesser-known areas are arguably the best for a winter retreat.